Managing Patient Expectations: The Threat Perspective

 “Do you have any reservations or concerns about this approach?”

-Encourage them to ask questions of you too, so that you can reassure them and correct and misconceptions.
+Encourage them to ask questions of you too, so that you can reassure them and correct misconceptions.

 3. Give them some breathing space